vvaradarajan/articles/md/helpers/allInOne.md

 ### vscode annoyances:
 opens wrong file with same name, due to history.
 Do 'clear editor history'

+### Certificate expiration
+If browser says that site is not secure and crosses out the 'https' it means that the SSL certificate has expired.
+Use an online tool 'trackssl' (https://app.trackssl.com/..) and it will show the reason.
+Since we use letsencrypt, issue the command on the server 'sudo certbot renew' and it should renew.
+You may have to stop nginx to free up port 80

+### Social Media posting annoyances:
+Generally og headers are painful, and use the 'sharing debugger from Meta' to debug these ('https://developers.facebook.com/tools/debug/)

 # Steps to Add an app to the 'articles' framework
 The articles framework allows you to create a webcomponent App.
 The webcomponent App javascript/typescript is in the client.